Thursday, July 18, 2019

 Initially forming as Corpse Molestation in 1990, these Aussie madmen put their own unique spin on the tradition of adopting metal stage names.
 Instead of demon names or evil-sounding names, they took a more tongue-in-cheek approach and chose names like "K.K.
 Warslut" and "Marcus Hellcunt".

-"At the Graveyard of God" comes from their 1992 demo, Descension of a Darker Deity
+Check out their 1992 demo, Descension of a Darker Deity

 In their few years as Corpse Molestation, they only ever released a handful of demos.
 Their sound can best be described as a brutal black metal with heavy death metal influences.
 It wouldn't be a stretch to compare it to say, Blasphemy or even Beherit.